avlcodemonkey/Chart.js/docs/05-Polar-Area-Chart.md

 	//Number - The width of the stroke value in pixels segmentStrokeWidth : 2,

-	//Number - Amount of animation steps
-	animationSteps : 100,

-	//String - Animation easing effect.
-	animationEasing : "easeOutBounce",

-	//Boolean - Whether to animate the rotation of the chart animateRotate : true,

-	//Boolean - Whether to animate scaling the chart from the centre animateScale : false,
 	{% raw %}
 	//String - A legend template
 	legendTemplate : "<ul class=\"<%=name.toLowerCase()%>-legend\"><% for (var i=0; i<segments.length; i++){%><li><span style=\"background-color:<%=segments[i].fillColor%>\"><%if(segments[i].label){%><%=segments[i].label%><%}%></span></li><%}%></ul>"